 ChronicCondition: chronic diseases: lung diseases, coronary, heart, diabetes.
 There are indications that a high percentage of patient taken in hospital have a too high BMI (body mass index).

 Gender: 2/3 of the patients that passed away after getting serious ill are male.

 ImmunizationStatus: it is currently not known how the immune system responds to the virus.
-There is currently no vaccin.
+Several vaccins are developed and have been applied since the end of 2020.
 It is to be expected that people that recovered have lesser chances to become ill again.
-I am not aware of a proof that confirms this expectation.
 Current research seems to indicate that people that had only mild symptoms are not completely immune for the virus.

 Age: is directly related to a number of other factors.
 Age is also a factor in the Exposure cluster.
 Age is more a property that can be used as an indicator for certain inferences.
 Ageing as a proces influences many aspects of peoples’ life: work, social contacts, etc. (See below for a discussion about ageing as multi-factor confounder).

 A subject can be exposed to the virus to several degrees dependent on the concentration of the virus in the locality where exposure occured and the duration of the contact.
 Exposure is determined by several factors: mainly by social contacts and activities (type of work, hobbies).
 Another factor is

 VirusSpread: how much is the virus spread over the subject’s social environment?

 If VirusSpread is high and SocialContacts is also high then chances for Exposure are high as well.

 It is difficult to get a good picture of the spread of the virus.
 Only a limited number is tested for the virus.
 Conclusions drawn from the data collected are most likely biased.
 Also, different countries have different policies, which makes merging data a real challenge.
 Even within the Netherlands different regions have different policies dependent on the test capacity available.
 See below for a recent publication about a simulation study of the spreading mechanisms of the virus.